NikolayRag/typeTodo/README.rst

 4.2. **MySQL** mode
        Specified by ``mysql <host> <user> <pass> <scheme>`` line.

        *<scheme>* specified MUST exist at server.

-       Following tables will be created:
+       Following tables will be created if not exists:

 * projects
 * categories (for tags)